Chocolate vs Compound Coating - Why Bakeries Use Both!

 A fable about bakestable…

 There is a slight workaround on bakeries using chocolate however.
-If you’re a home baker, you’ve likely used bakestable chocolate before, even without realising it!
+If you’re a home baker, you’ve likely used bakestable chocolate before, maybe even without realising it!
 Often just labelled in the supermarket as ‘baking chocolate’, this chocolate keeps its form when heated.
 This is due to a lower cocoa butter content, compared to its non-bakestable relative.
 This is ideal for bakeries as it means any pastries and cakes will still offer that chocolate chunk texture when bitten into, rather than melting into the product.

 Pain au chocolat is a wonderful example of this.
 Soft, buttery and flakey on the outside, but with a firm chocolate texture inside.